hendchaouali/spring-boot-rest-api/README.md

 /**
  * AlreadyExistException class extends RuntimeException.
  * It's about a custom exception :
- * throwing an exception for resource already exist in Spring Boot Service
+ * throwing an exception for resource already exist (conflict) in Spring Boot Service
- * ResourceNotFoundException is thrown with Http 406 */
+ * AlreadyExistException is thrown with Http 409
+ */

 public class AlreadyExistException extends RuntimeException {